Skip to content

 • Gorge Performance

-Founded in 1983, Gorge Performance is a family-owned board shop offering equipment and clothing for snowboarding, skateboarding, wind surfing and more.
-Just steps from a calm stretch of the Willamette River, they also offer SUP lessons and rentals.
+Founded in 1983, Gorge Performance is a family-owned board shop offering equipment and clothing for snowboarding, skateboarding, windsurfing and more.
+Just steps from the Willamette River, they also offer stand-up paddleboarding lessons and rentals.

 • Ecru Modern Stationer

-Ecru, a South Waterfront specialty shop, offers stationery products & services, unique gifts, and greeting cards.
+Ecru, a South Waterfront specialty shop, offers stationery products and services, unique gifts, greeting cards and more.

 • Wonderful PDX Jewelry & Gifts

-A South Waterfront boutique shop featuring locally and globally-made trinkets, jewelry, decor and gifts.
+This South Waterfront boutique features locally and globally made trinkets, jewelry, decor, gifts and more.

 • E&R Wine Shop